The Dalmatian Isopod Species Guide: Spot the Difference!

 The Dairy Cow Isopod is bold in design and in spirit.

-If I were a judge on Crufts and comparing Dalmatian Isopods vs Dairy Cow, I’d give the bovine option points for size and their stronger look, but they lose points for visual accuracy.
+If I were a judge on Crufts comparing Dalmatian Isopods to Dairy Cows Isopods, I’d give the bovine option points for size and their stronger look, but they lose points for visual accuracy.

 At almost 2cm fully grown, these critters can get pretty big.

-Just like the Porcellio scaber Dalmatians, Porcellio laevis are excellent bioactive custodians.
-An active nature combined with a large appetite makes for an effective cleaning machine.
+Like the Porcellio scaber Dalmatians, Porcellio laevis are excellent bioactive custodians.
+Their active nature combined with a large appetite makes them effective cleaning machines.

-I wouldn’t advise mixing them with any other isopod species.
-Though nothing can outcompete these tanks and they don’t always play nice.
+I wouldn’t advise mixing them with any other isopod species, though.
+Competing with these tanks is hard, and they don’t always play nice.

-Here, we add some color to the mix!
+Here, we add some serious color to the mix!

 As it only affects dark pigments, some of the dark elements of the carapace have been stripped to a creamy translucent white.
 Leaving behind dark spots and some characteristic acid-yellow splashes.